Cyphrme/FileVer/README.md

 will still be needed to update references in `dist`.

 ## Update Recursion
-The suggested version pipeline uses an output directory to avoid update recursion.
+The suggested version pipeline uses an input and output directory inorder to avoid update recursion.
 Since some formats, like Javascript modules, may refer to other versioned files, this risks file version recursion.
 To avoid this, the pipeline is one directional.
 It's suggested that source files that refer to other versioned files use a dummy, constant file version in references, such as `app.min.js?fv=00000000`.
-Then, after the file version digest is calculated and placed in the dist dir, the version is updated.
+Then, after the file version digest is calculated and placed in the dist dir, the version in other source files is updated with Replace().
 This has the consequence that the versioned file's name, after replace, will not be calculable from the source unless the dummy version is restored.

 # Examples
 See [version_test.go](version_test.go)